Healthcare Games Improve Lives

 Like Reflexion Health, Respond Well’s platform uses motion sensor technology.
 Their particular application utilizes Microsoft’s Kinect and offers a wide array of different features to keep patients engaged and their doctors informed of their progress.

-The Kinect not only monitors their motion, but also counts repetitions.
-Data is stored in cloud system for analysis and reporting purposes.
+The Kinect not only monitors their motion but also counts repetitions.
+Data is stored in a cloud system for analysis and reporting purposes.

 Healthcare Game #5: Cohero Health